uhhuhyeah/diabolical/README.md

 	Relative or absolute URL the contents of which should be displayed within the `#dialogContent` div.
 No default (it's nil).

 * `cssTheme`
 	CSS filename of the dialog's theme.
 Defaults to `default.css`.
 CSS files live in `src` and should import the `base.css` file.
+You don't need to include a link to this stylesheet in your HTML.
+Diabolical will take care of loading that for you.

 * `dialogWidth`
 	Width of the dialog box as an integer.
 Defaults to `400`(px).